mrkcsc/android-mg-bootstrap/README.md

 # Android MG Bootstrap
 An opinionated bootstrap library for android projects that includes commonly used dependancies and some custom wrapper libraries.
+Included utilities and dependencies are documented below.

 ## MG Log